 So, you might ask yourself: “How important is my home’s plumbing in the grand scheme of things?”
-We’re here to tell you that it is imperative to preserving your home’s plumbing services.
+We’re here to tell you that it is imperative to preserve your home’s plumbing system.

 In this article, we’ll discuss our best tips for homeowners who want to keep their plumbing in tip-top shape.
 We’ll cover everything from your pipes and water heater to your faucets and fixtures.

 Many homeowners aren’t even aware of the problems posed by hard water and the impact they have on your home’s water pipes.
 There are certain parts of the country where municipal water sources are considered “hard” or even “very hard,” and it is in your best interest to take proactive steps to protect your pipes, appliances, faucets, and fixtures.
 Some affects you may notice from hard water damage range from water spots on your dishes to more serious problems such as scale buildup inside of your home’s pipes.

 If you’re trying to be more proactive instead of reactive with your home’s checklist, you should consider investing in a whole-home water softener.
 Once installed, this will soften the hard water as it enters your home, and it will prevent scale buildup in your pipes and inside of your water heater.
 Replacing your home’s pipes or water heater can be a huge out-of-pocket cost for any homeowner, so it makes sense to act fast before a problem arises.

 Be Mindful of Your Water Heater

 Most American homes have a standard tank water heater.
 These work by heating a set amount of water (that fits inside of the tank) and storing it until you are ready to use it in the shower, sink, or washing machine.